clairemr/law/guides/templates_lambda.md

 ### bin/main.ts
 As mentioned in the intro, this file instantiates all the resources you have defined in the above files and is where you can design your Cosmos infrastructure, including AWS accounts, stacks and pipeline stages.

-Add the following to imports
+Add the following to imports.
+This is required to update IAM policies to allow cross account access to Cosmos resources

-    import { AccountPrincipal } from '@aws-cdk/aws-iam';
+    import { PolicyStatement, Effect, AccountPrincipal } from '@aws-cdk/aws-iam';

+You will need to change the app name from 'Demo' in the below line:

+    const cosmos = new AppCosmosStack(app, 'Demo', {
+      env: mgtEnvConfig,
+    });

 To the cosmos stack (after `const cosmos`), add a resource policy to the code bucket.
 You will need to add all environments as account principals so they can access the zip file of the lambda code, which is stored in the management account.